D3LIV3R/Hello-World/README.md

 # Hello-World
-#Hello I am a student and im learning C#, Python, and Javascript.
+Hello I am a student and im learning CS, Python, and Javascript.